Trudy Hilsabeck honored with Daisy award

-On May 11, during Nurses Week, the Friendship Home honored Trudy Hilsabeck with the 2022 Daisy award.
+On May 11, during Nurses Week, the Friendship Home in Audubon honored Trudy Hilsabeck with the 2022 Daisy award.

 Trudy has been with the Friendship Home on and off over the past 13 years.
 Trudy is a very compassionate and caring nurse that does an incredible job managing the care for our residents.
 Trudy wears many hats at our facility including but not limited to overnight and dayshift charge nurse, infection preventionist, hairstylist, driver for resident appointments, resident advocate at appointments, florist, gardener and resident counselor.